Projects

 Experience History Image 1

-Step 1 – After meeting Dan Woodger (left) a few years ago, Jim Muir invited him to a presentation by a specialist from Pennsylvania (far right) about benefits of spreading liquid digestate on fields via draglining.
+Step 1 – After meeting Dan Woodger (left), Jim Muir invited him to a presentation by a specialist from Pennsylvania (far right) about benefits of spreading liquid digestate on fields via draglining.
 This is digestate separated by a manure separator.

 Step 3 – In-ground biodigester tank by RCM Digesters, under construction at Rockwood farm.
 Jim Muir, on behalf of RCM facilitated the agreement and down payment from the farm.

-Step 4 – Dan Woodger in front of his methane digester which anaerobically digests food waste along with the manure of 400 adult cows.
+Step 4 – Dan Woodger in front of his methane digester that co-digests food waste along with the manure of 400 adult cows.
 The structure being built to the right houses a “de-packager” to process more varied food waste and provide higher tipping fees to the farm.

 International consulting and development for digester projects